-We hope you enjoyed the 2012 WBENC Conference and returned to your business ready to create new opportunities and strategies.
+We hope you enjoyed the 2013 Commit!Forum and returned to your business ready to create new opportunities and strategies.
 We appreciate your interest in Framework’s services.

-As a woman-owned consulting business ourselves, we know the value of supplier diversity.
-And as specialists in helping businesses manage for sustainability, we’ve identified many additional ways in which companies can position themselves to be competitive in the modern marketplace, whether they’re purchasers or suppliers (and most companies are both at least part of the time).
+As specialists in helping businesses manage for sustainability, we’ve identified many ways in which companies can position themselves to be competitive in the modern marketplace, whether they’re purchasers or suppliers (and most companies are both at least part of the time).
 So, we’ve created this page to offer you a few resources that summarize some of the benefits of an effective sustainability strategy.

-Once you’ve scanned them, click the link further down the page to learn more about the 10 essential aspects of a successful sustainability strategy and how Framework can help you develop your own Sustainable Advantage.
+Once you’ve scanned them, click the link further down the page to learn more about the 8 Essential Elements of Integrative Thinking and how Framework can help you develop your own Sustainable Advantage.

 Sustainability-Focused Companies Outperform Their Peers